-- Send the completed Application for a several order or regulating order (PDF, 53.6KB, 8 pages) (including any necessary documents) – see the guide to applying.
+- Send the completed guide to applying. (including any necessary documents) – see the

 - If your application is accepted, the draft order is sent to you and to interested parties for comment (other people using the area or with rights over the area).
 If your application is refused you get a rejection letter or email explaining why your application has been refused.

 - You must pay to advertise the draft order in local papers, inviting objections (you’ll be given a draft advertisement and a list of newspapers to advertise in).